A Hard Pass: The 5 Dangers Of Buying A House With Mold

 2. Mold Can Spread to the HVAC System

-A mold infestation is bad news at the best of times.
-That news gets exponentially worse if the mold should happen to spread to a house's heating and air conditioning system.
+A mold infestation is a bad news at the best of times.
+That news gets exponentially worse if the mold should happen to spread to a house’s heating and air conditioning system.

 Mold often feeds on dust, which is plentiful inside of HVAC systems.
 This increases the likelihood of mold spores circulating inside of a home.
 This is one of the worst-case scenarios involving mold that can happen in your home.